dfxue/MI-TRQR/README.md

 The added code implements the MI-TRQR module, which is a plug-and-play module to quantify and reduce temporal redundancy, at the cost of zero parameters.
 The implementation need the [TorchMetrics](https://lightning.ai/docs/torchmetrics/stable/) package.

-Here we provide a sample of quantify the redundancy between two binary spiking features: S1 and S2.
+Here we provide a sample of quantify the redundancy between two discrete tensors (spiking features): S1 and S2.

 ```python
 import torch